 A request for a tuition fee refund requires written notification to the Associate Dean for Student Affairs, and must be received before the close of business during the week in which the refund is requested.
 The request for a tuition fee refund requires prior written notification of withdrawal from KYCOM.
 The tuition fee refund shall be prorated as follows:

-75 percent during the first week;
+100 percent during the first week of the academic semester;

-50 percent during the second week and;
+75 percent during the second week of the academic semester;

-25 percent during the third week.
+25 percent during the fourth week of the academic semester.

 No course, clerkship or rotation will be credited toward promotion, graduation or subsequent credit if a student has not paid the required tuition and fees, including any additional tuition incurred by repeating any portion of the regular program.

 The Board of Trustees of the University reserves the right to change the schedule of tuition and fees, without advance notice, and to make such changes applicable to present as well as future students of KYCOM, and to establish additional fees or charges for special services whenever, in their opinion, such actions are deemed advisable.